martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 Service.
 (Future work could include a mechanism for a server to offer proofs.)

-As noted in the Security Considerations of [I-D.sullivan-tls-exported-authenticator], it difficult to formally prove that an endpoint is jointly authoritative over multiple certificates, rather than individually authoritative on each certificate.
+As noted in the Security Considerations of [I-D.ietf-tls-exported-authenticator], it difficult to formally prove that an endpoint is jointly authoritative over multiple certificates, rather than individually authoritative on each certificate.
 As a result, clients MUST NOT assume that because one origin was previously colocated with another, those